ISO31000: Putting the international risk standard into practice

 Credit Card Transaction Fees

-ACI reserves the right to recover the following merchant/ credit card transaction fees:
+GRCI reserves the right to recover the following merchant/credit card transaction fees:

 Visa and Mastercard: 2%

-These fees will vary as necessary, if and when the fees ACI are charged change.
+These fees will vary as necessary, if and when the fees GRCI are charged, change.